Top eight tips for ocean freight negotiations

-In the past five years, a perfect and storm of mergers, closures and reduced services has resulted in lower capacity and increased rates in the ocean shipping sector.
+In the past five years, a perfect and a storm of mergers, closures and reduced services has resulted in lower capacity and increased rates in the ocean shipping sector.
 Although these changes have shifted power in favour of the shipping lines, higher costs are certainly not unavoidable, and competitive rates can still be negotiated for those with a little know-how.
-TM Insight specialises negotiating highly competitive rates throughout your supply chain.
+TM Insight specialises in negotiating highly competitive rates throughout your supply chain.
 TM Insight’s Director – Supply Chain, Adam Noakes shares his top nine tips:

 Maximise competitive tension

 Competitive tension between shipping providers is highest at the beginning of the calendar year, so it is best to negotiate your large volume contracts early in the year.
 Learn more about TM Insight’s Freight Optimisation capability.

 Most trade lanes have multiple shipping providers.
 Make sure you know which shipping providers operate on your required trade lanes – the more providers, the greater your ability to trade them off against one another.